Genusbiz/docs/developers/defining-the-application-model/tables/events.md

 <td>Column</td>

 <td>Which column in the table layout the event is associated with.
-For example, an event associated with the **Open** command can be bound to a column to open an outbound object in a cell, such as the <span style="FONT-STYLE: italic">Department column in a table presenting employees.</td>
+For example, an event associated with the **Open** command can be bound to a column to open an outbound object in a cell, such as the *Department* column in a table presenting *employees*.</td>

 </tr>